Cover Crops Q & A

 “I have celiac disease and therefore cannot be around wheat, and am also sensitive to oats.
 Do you have any other recommendations?”

 Buckwheat is not related to wheat at all, as it is in the Rhubarb family – if you can believe that!
 You should not have any reaction to buckwheat.
 You can avoid the oats by ordering the individual cover crop varieties.
-The forage pea, Crimson clover and hairy vetch are strong nitrogen fixers, where the Buckwheat and Rye are fast growing ground covers.
+The Crimson clover and hairy vetch are strong nitrogen fixers, where the Buckwheat and Rye are fast growing ground covers.

 You can make your own mix by ordering the smaller amounts of the individual cover crops, avoiding what you are sensitive to.